Sardiirfan27/Data-ML-AI/Iris-Species-Predictor-ML-Web-App/README.md

 # Iris Predictor with Deep Learning | Web App
-### You can view the analysis and visualization of the dataset in the "Data" folder.
+### You can view the analysis and visualization of the dataset in the "data" folder.
 * dataset from https://www.kaggle.com/uciml/iris
 <img src="https://media3.giphy.com/media/gfm4JrywafLGDcjm7I/giphy.gif" width=400/>